 Performance units are granted to selected executives and other key employees with vesting contingent upon meeting future reported earnings per share goals over a defined performance cycle, usually three years.
 Performance units, if earned, may be paid in cash or shares of common stock.
-The performance shares actually earned will range from zero to 150% of the target number of performance shares for performance periods ending in fiscal 2013 through fiscal 2015.
+The performance shares actually earned will range from zero to 150% of the target number of performance shares for performance periods ending in fiscal 2014 through fiscal 2016.
 Subject to limited exceptions set forth in the performance share plan, any shares earned will be distributed in the immediate subsequent fiscal period after the performance period.
 The fair value of performance unit awards is estimated on the date of grant based on the current market price of our common stock and the estimate of probability of award achievement.
-This estimate is reviewed each fiscal period and adjustments are recorded prospectively if it is determined that the estimate of probability of award achievement has changed.
+This estimate is reviewed each fiscal period and adjustments are recorded if it is determined that the estimate of probability of award achievement has changed.

-The Company recognizes compensation expense ratably over the vesting period.
-As of October 31, 2013, there was \$9.8 million of total unrecognized compensation cost related to non-vested performance units, which is expected to be recognized over a remaining weighted-average vesting period of 1.7 years.
+We recognize compensation expense ratably over the vesting period.
+As of October 31, 2014, there was \$8.2 million of total unrecognized compensation cost related to non-vested performance units, which is expected to be recognized over a remaining weighted-average vesting period of 1.6 years.

-Performance units granted on December 13, 2010 vested on October 31, 2013 and met 150% of the target and, subject to the provisions of the plan, the Company expects to award 106,787 shares of common stock in fiscal 2014.
-The Company also granted performance unit awards on December 14, 2011 and December 12, 2012 with specific performance goals for each period ending on October 31, 2014 and October 31, 2015, respectively.
+Performance units granted on December 14, 2011 vested on October 31, 2014 and met 150% of the target and, subject to the provisions of the plan, we expect to grant a similar performance award in our fiscal first quarter of 2015.
+We also granted performance unit awards on December 12, 2012 and December 11, 2013 with specific performance goals for each period ending on October 31, 2015 and October 31, 2016, respectively.

-Note 9.
+Note 10.
 Employee Benefits